 - Applicants are requested to return by registered mail the completed application form together with the required documents by April 30, 2020.
 For Medicine and Dental Medicine by April 19, 2021.
 For Medicine for holders of a BA degree by February 15, 2021.
 For School of Architecture and Psychology by April 3,2021.

 - Applicants must fill in their ID/passport number on their application form and make sure that the ID/passport number listed on the application form is identical to the number listed in the psychometric exam application form.
 Lack of a number or discrepancies between the numbers may delay and disrupt the acceptance procedures.

-Please note that grade transcripts and certificates submitted as part of the application procedure must be either originals, or photocopies authorized by a notary from the country of origin, or photocopies authorized by the candidate’s school or university.
+Please note that grade transcripts and certificates submitted as part of the application procedure must be either originals, or photocopies authorized by the candidate’s school or university.
 A notarized translation must accompany transcripts in languages other than English.
 Originals must be presented to the Registration Center, where they will be photocopied and certified free of charge.

 Candidates must submit: